What is Auditing?

 The reverse may be true for external auditing.
 Their independence is usually in question as they are not a different entity from the company that employ them.
 The independence may be compromised due to the fact that internal auditors are subjected to internal placement and promotions by the management.
 The independence between External and internal audit independence can also be seen through the submission of the audit report.
 Some internal auditors report auditing information to please the board of management which is contrary to the external auditors.

-In conclusion auditing is vital process towards success in an organization.
+In conclusion auditing a is vital process towards success in an organization.
 Whether you decide to work as an internal or external auditor, you should always ensure that you work independently for the success of your organization.